zachwilcher/DDMOG/README.md

 There are multiple approaches to searching for DDMOGs implemented in this repository.
 1. A backtracking search through all possible solutions to the weight equation using `DDMOGIterator` in `magicutils/distance_magic/ddmog_iterator.py`.
-2. A C++ implementation of the `DDMOGIterator` algorithm is in the `ddmog_counter` directory that simply counts the number
+2. A C++ implementation of the `DDMOGIterator` algorithm is in the `ddmog_counter` directory that simply counts the number of DDMOGs with some fixed number of vertices.
-2. A SAT solver approach using `DDMOGStitcher` in `magicutils/distance_magic/ddmog_stitcher.py` that attempts to "stitch" together possible rows of an order n DDMOG's skew adjacency matrix.
+2. A SAT solver approach using `DDMOGStitcher` in `magicutils/distance_magic/ddmog_stitcher.py` that attempts to "stitch" together possible rows of an order n DDMOG's skew adjacency matrix to find new examples.
 3. A SAT solver approach
 using `ddmo_generator` in `magicutils/distance_magic/ddmo_generator.py`
-that tries to find a valid DDM orientation and labeling of an unoriented graph.
+that tries to find a valid DDM orientation and labeling of a given unoriented graph.

 ### Stitching with SAT Solver
-Adding maximum size constraints to the SAT solver allows for finding sparse DDMOGs with much higher vertex counts.
+Adding maximum size constraints to the SAT solver allows for finding sparse DDMOGs with much higher vertex counts than the ones iterated through with `DDMOGIterator` Although, the C++ implementation of DDMOGIterator is significantly faster than waiting for the SAT solver to run its course over all solutions it can find.
-However, searching for all DDMOGs of a given order with this approach is marginally slower than `DDMOGIterator`.

-The python program `find_sparsest_ddmogs.py` searches for DDMOGs with minimal sparsity (ceil(3n/2) edges or ceil(3n/2) + 1 edges if n = 2 (mod 4)) and outputs
+The python program `find_sparsest_ddmogs.py` searches for DDMOGs with n vertices and (ceil(3n/2) edges or ceil(3n/2) + 1 edges if n = 2 (mod 4)), while outputing
-their adjacency matrices in the directory `sparsest_ddmogs`.
-The results of this program for orders up to 38 are available in the repository (when n > 38 we use too much memory...).
+their adjacency matrices in the directory `graphs/sparsest_ddmogs`.
+The results of this program are available for n <= 38 (when n > 38 we use too much memory even on Ball State's cluster).
 Note that the program `create_ddmog_plot.py` can be used to create a png picture of a DDMOG given the path to its adjacency matrix.

-Note that if a DDMOG has n vertices and 3n/2 edges when n = 2 (mod 4) then the graph is 3-regular.
-Adding up each label 3 times corresponds exactly to the number of times each label appears in the weight equations.
+The reason for requiring the DDMOGs to have the above number of edges is if a DDMOG has n vertices and 3n/2 edges when n = 2 (mod 4), then the graph must be 3-regular.
+Adding up each label 3 times corresponds exactly to the number of times each label appears in the graph's weight equations.
 It can be shown that this sum is an integer only when n = 0,3 (mod 4).
+So, graphs with "minimal sparsity" must have the above number of arcs.

 Some additional constraints that might interesting to explore are
 - Searching for k-regular DDMO graphs when k > 3.